Bob Scrabis (basketball): Early life

-He is the son of Bob and Janis Scrabis and has two sisters: Amy and Kristin; His father played football at Penn State before playing in the American Football League for the New York Titans.
+Scrabis is the son of Bob and Janis, and has two sisters, Amy and Kristin.
+His father played football at Penn State before playing in the American Football League for the New York Titans.
 Raised in Avon-by-the-Sea, New Jersey, Scrabis attended Red Bank Catholic High School where he played point guard and graduated as the school's all-time leading scorer.
-In high school, he was included in the Sports Illustrated "Faces in the Crowd" section of the March 12, 1984 edition of the magazine for a 23–24 free throw shooting performance in a victory over Long Branch High School.
+In high school, he was included in the Sports Illustrated "Faces in the Crowd" section of the March 12, 1984, edition of the magazine for a 23–24 free throw shooting performance in a victory over Long Branch High School.
 As a senior, he averaged 20.2 points, 10.2 rebounds and 3.5 assists.